 Dual CS 418 Review

-The long and checkered history of the Dual brand is getting a new chapter: With the Dual CS 418, Dual GmbH is appearing for the first time as a manufacturer of upscale turntables.
+The long history of the Dual brand is getting a new chapter: With the Dual CS 418, Dual GmbH is appearing for the first time as a manufacturer of upscale turntables.
 The Landsberg company has held the rights to the traditional name for decades but had granted Alfred Fehrenbacher GmbH in the Black Forest the license to manufacture the classic hi-fi turntables.
 The Landsbergers have now collected this license again – and with the CS 418 and its bigger brother CS 518 presented the first two models manufactured in-house.

 Dual CS 418 Review